serizawan/serizawan.github.io/_posts/2023-03-26-why-same-but-different.markdown

 Actually it is my perception of human beings between unicity and universality.
 In this blog, I am sharing my personal thoughts with the hope they would have echo for other readers.

 The ✌️ is an emoji I like, it has a couple of meanings but all with positively overtone.
 It is also a summary of unicity (one hand) and multiplicity (two raised fingers) which sticked well to the blog's title!

+Another possible naming would have been _One Percent_ or _Iceberg_ to illustrate how we can only scratch the surface of people complexity.